mfesiem/msiempy/CONTRIBUTING.md

 See the github actions workflows for more details.

-# Publish to PyPi
+### Publish

-Use the publish script, for more infos:
+Use the publish script to push tha package to PyPi and create a new tag, for Unix for more infos:
 ```
 % ./publish.sh -h
 ```